Are you having the sole trader or limited company debate?

-You might be a Sole Trader wondering if you will you pay less tax if you set up a Limited Company, or you might just be starting up your business and you want to know which structure is best for your business.
-We know it can be confusing, so in this article, we will explain the differences between the two and answer to the question; will I pay less tax as a Limited Company?
+You might be a sole trader wondering if you will you pay less tax if you set up a limited company, or you might just be starting up your business and you want to know which structure is best for your business.
+We know it can be confusing, so in this article, we will explain the differences between the two and answer to the question; will I pay less tax if i’m a limited company?

-If your business is generating more profit than you need to re-invest back into it?
-If so Incorporation of a Limited Company may be the most tax-efficient way to structure your business.
+Is your business generating more profit than you need to re-invest back into it?
+Are you ready to set up as self-employed?
+If so incorporation of a limited company may be the most tax-efficient way to structure your business.

 Corporate Tax Rate

 If you are a sole trader, you will pay 40% tax on the profits which your business makes.
 Add on the USC and PRSI, and your total tax rate jumps up to 52%.

 Compare that to a corporation tax rate of 12.5% on company profits, plus PAYE tax on whatever salary you earn as an employee of the company.
 Therefore you will generally pay less tax if you incorporate a Limited Company where business profits are higher than what you require to live on.

 Let’s break it down to make this a little clearer.
 For example, you are a sole trader with profits of €80,000.
 You only take a personal wage (or ‘drawings’ as it is known for sole traders) of €30,000.
 As a sole trader, you will pay tax on the entire €80k.

 If you are a company you could still take an employee’s salary of €30,000.
 The combined taxes on your employee’s salary – including PAYE, USC and PRSI – would come to about 16% (depending on your marital status etc).
 You could then pay less tax at 12.5% on company profits of €50,000.

 If you are a new start-up company, then there is one huge benefit of incorporation.
 You may qualify for relief from corporation tax for the first 3 years of trading subject to certain conditions.
 Revenue business relief is granted by reducing the corporation tax payable on the profits of the new trade.